 There are several ways a car can catch fire.
 Some are related to the vehicle itself, while others are completely random.
 Here are the most common fire-starters:

 - Mechanical failure.
-At times, a mechanical or electrical failure can occur, igniting a fire inside.
+At times, a mechanical or electrical failure can occur, igniting a spark or flame inside.
 This can happen randomly or due to a lack of maintenance.
 At times, hot weather can cause an engine to overheat.
-If the cause was random, your comprehensive insurance will cover it.
+If the cause was random, your comprehensive coverage pays to fix it.

 - Car accidents.
 A collision could start a fire in some cases.
 If this happens, your collision coverage will pay for any damages.